Distributionally Robust Policy Learning via Adversarial Environment Generation: Introduction

 In this work, we pose the problem of learning policies with \emph{Out-of-Distribution} (OoD) generalization capabilities in the framework of \emph{Distributionally Robust Optimization (DRO)}; given a dataset of environments (e.g., objects in the case of manipulation), our goal is to learn a policy that minimizes the \emph{worst-case expected cost} across a set $\mathcal{P}$ of distributions around the empirical distribution:

 where $\theta$ are the parameters of the policy (e.g., weights of a neural network), and $C_E(\pi_\theta)$ is the cost incurred by policy $\pi_\theta$ when deployed in environment $E$ (see Sec.~\ref{sec:formulation} for a formal problem formulation).
 One of the key ingredients of this formalism is the choice of the set $\mathcal{P}$ of distributions over which one performs worst-case optimization.
 This choice is crucial in robotics applications and must satisfy two important criteria.
 First, the set $\mathcal{P}$ should contain \emph{realistic} distributions.
-Second, it should be \emph{broad enough} to encompass distributions that vary in \emph{task-relevant} features and thus help improve generalization to real-world OoD environments.
+Second, it should be \emph{broad enough} to encompass distributions that vary in \emph{task-relevant} features (e.g., geometric features of the objects in grasping task are task-relevant, while colors are not) and thus help improve generalization to real-world OoD environments.
 The main technical insight of our work is to combine ideas from the theory of \emph{Wasserstein metrics} with advances in generative modeling and adversarial training to propose a DRO framework for learning policies that are robust to realistic distribution shifts.
 We highlight key features of our approach next.